 - Product installation constitutes acceptance.
 Visually inspect the product and determine acceptability before installation.
 Claims will not be accepted regarding visual defects after flooring has been installed.
 If any planks are unacceptable due to color, finish, mill-ing or any other reason, it is your responsibility to determine to use them, hide them in areas like closets, trim off the imperfection, or not install them at all. - You should plan on being present during your installation to ensure that all required procedures are completed and boards with visible defects are not installed.
-It is important to inspect individual boards and to frequently step back to observe the "whole picture" before installation is completed. - A reasonable amount of installed flooring (up to 25% or 100 sg. ft, whichever is less) is enough to determine acceptance of quality. - Retain a box label and keep on file with your receipt for future reference. - If quality issues are suspected stop the installation and call your local store or CUSTOMER CARE at 800-366-4204.
+It is important to inspect individual boards and to frequently step back to observe the "whole picture" before installation is completed. - A reasonable amount of installed flooring (up to 25% or 100 sq. ft. whichever is less) is enough to determine acceptance of quality. - Retain a box label and keep on file with your receipt for future reference. - If quality issues are suspected stop the installation and call your local store or CUSTOMER CARE at 800-366-4204.

-- Tape measure Pencil Chalk line 6' level Screed Miter saw Table saw 60 tooth carbide tip saw blades • Jamb saw • Eye protection • Ear protection • Niosh dust mask • Knee pads • Gloves • Strap Clamps • Blue painters tape (2080) • PVA wood glue • Compressor with regulator • Air hose • Floor nailer • Brad / Stapler • Drill • Drill bit set • Hammer • Flat pry bar • Broom • Hygrometer (to monitor in-home humidity) • Species adjustable moisture meter (wood) - Calcium chloride moisture or (RH) Relative Humidity test (concrete) Approved adhesive remover Cloth rags
+• Tape measure • Pencil • Chalk line • 6' level • Screed • Miter saw • Table saw • 60 tooth carbide tip saw blades tape (2080) • PVA wood glue • Compressor with regulator • Air hose • Floor nailer • Brad / Stapler • Drill • Drill bit set •